Othmar Schoeck: Stylistic shift

 His work with the German poet Hermann Burte on the opera Das Schloss Dürande, for production at the Berlin State Opera, caused great controversy for Schoeck with the Swiss, because of his association with artists of Nazi Germany.
 The opera was premiered in Berlin on 1 April 1943 in the presence of Schoeck.
 Schoeck himself did not harbor Nazi sympathies, but the angry Swiss reaction to his actions damaged his reputation and put great strain on him.
 He suffered a heart attack in March 1944, but continued to compose.

-In 2018, his Summer Night, Pastoral Intermezzo for Strings, Op.
-58, (1945), had its NY premiere at the Naumburg Orchestral Concerts, in the Naumburg Bandshell, Central Park, in the summer series.
+Death and Legacy

+Schoeck died in 1957.
+In 1969, the Swiss government honored Schoeck with a commemorative stamp.
+In the same year, SUISA, the Swiss musical authors' society, honored Schoeck with a commemorative fountain in the Zurich neighborhood of Wollishofen.

+In 1986, Gerd Albrecht honored Schoeck with a concert for his 100th anniversary.

+In 1999, one critic wrote that "his best works balance an expressive intensity and an opulence approaching the Straussian with a fine intellectual rigor and seriousness of purpose," and that his songs are "taut yet lyrical, Schubertian in their economy and penetrating textual insight."